 Foreign currency may be brought into the Czech Republic without restrictions.
 The official currency in the Czech Republic is the Czech Crown (Koruna česká, Kč).
 It can be purchased in banks and other exchange offices.

 Exchange offices are offered in the airport and hotels.
 You might be asked to show your passport.
-The exchange rate is about 25 Kč for 1 Euro (as of spring 2012).
+The exchange rate is about 25 - 26 Kč for 1 Euro (as of January 2018).

 The international airport Praha is situated in Ruzyně about 20 km (12 miles) from the city centre and 8 km from the Institute, and is well served by city transport (prepaid tickets have to be validated in the bus, see Public transport below).
 In addition:

 International trains arrive in Prague at the following railway stations: Praha - hlavní nádraží (Main Station; also a Metro station of the red line C), Praha-Holešovice (also a Metro station of the red line C), and Praha-Smíchov (also a Metro station of the yellow line B).

 No special transport for the Meeting participants from the airport and railway stations is organized.

 In Prague, an integrated transport system (underground Metro - runs from 5 a.m. till midnight, trams, and buses; Czech abbreviations "PID", or "MHD Praha" for its part inside City of Prague) operates without conductors.
 Tickets must be purchased in advance and stamped inside the tram or bus, or before passing the gates of the Metro.
 Most Metro stations are equipped with ticket machines.
 In buses, the most common 60-min tickets can also be purchased at the driver, but (with exception of buses 301-499) with additional charge of 5 Kč and and for the exact change only.
 Tickets are valid also on railway in most suburban trains, where they are to be stamped usually on the platform for at the station entrance.